Cleansing Jewel: A Neural Spelling Correction Model Built On Google OCR-ed Tibetan Manuscripts: Related Work

-Many recent neural Grammatical Error Correction (GEC) models are trained on this type of Transformer architecture \citep{5,6,8}.
+Many recent neural Grammatical Error Correction (GEC) models are trained on this type of Transformer architecture \cite{5,6,8}.
 As a whole, our task of correcting the spelling errors in the OCR-ed Tibetan corpus is very similar to the GEC task.
-Previous GEC system \citep{3} was trained on artificially generated data, with researchers generating an erroneous corpus using a realistic noising function.
+In particular, Shahgir et al. \cite{shahgir2023bangla} employed a Text-to-Text Transfer Transformer (T5) Language Model to detect grammatical errors in Bangla, demonstrating that the T5 model can achieve a low Levenshtein Distance.
+The authors also suggested that their approach can be adapted for other languages.
+Choe et al. \cite{3} built a GEC system that was trained on artificially generated data, with researchers generating an erroneous corpus using a realistic noising function.
 Given low resource machine translation and a lack of data, the researchers randomly inserted/replaced/removed tokens or swapped neighboring words with a uniform distribution.
 This noising function was shown to be effective at replicating real-world conditions and, ultimately, this corpus was then used to train the Transformer architecture.
-Given the success of the noising function prior to the GEC models, we propose a similar methodology for creating a toy Tibetan dataset.
-Furthermore, previous work \citep{8} implemented a copy mechanism into the Transformer architecture to perform GEC tasks, demonstrating that about 80\% $\sim$ 97\% tokens are directly copied from the source sentence.
-Similar to the Attention, this Copy mechanism allows the model to identify which word should be simply copied in the decoder while correcting a sentence.
-In our task of correcting errors in the OCR-ed Tibetan corpus, the OCR system outputs a confidence score for each character.
-We do not need to incorporate this copy mechanism because we already have the confidence score that represents the trustworthiness of a given character.
-Finally, a compression algorithm \citep{7} was adapted from the byte-pair encoding (BPE) to perform word segmentation, which allows for a fixed-size vocabulary of variable-length character sequences.
-This subword unit segmentation method introduced by Sennrich et al. is particularly helpful in implementing a GEC task model, because it grants the model the flexibility of changing a subunit of a word.